What is a Certificate of Merit in Medical Malpractice Cases?

 Medical malpractice cases in Pennsylvania also have certain requirements that are not present in other civil lawsuits.
 One of these is the certificate of merit.
 This certificate is a requirement in all medical malpractice claims in the state, and can further complicate a claim.
 A certificate of merit must be obtained before, or shortly after, a medical malpractice lawsuit is filed.
 Due to this, it is very important anyone wishing to file a claim understands what these certificates include.

 Understanding Negligence in Medical Malpractice Claims

 To understand the certificate of merit requirement in medical malpractice lawsuits, one must first understand the idea of negligence.
-Negligence is the basis of all personal injury lawsuits, and medical malpractice cases are no exception.
+Negligence is the basis of all personal injury lawsuits in Philadelphia, and medical malpractice cases are no exception.

 When a doctor or other healthcare worker has acted negligently, they have failed to provide a proper standard of care to a patient.
 In order for a claim to be made, that negligence must have resulted in injury to the patient.